 Are there any recreational welding classes near you?

 So, now you are determined and ready to learn the hobby welding, right?
 In this step, you need to find a welding course.

-You have to find out whether there is any courses in your locality.
-If you cannot find any near your location, then find something within close range of your locality.
+You have to find out whether there are any courses in your locality.
+If you cannot find any near your location, then find something within close range.

 However, here are some noticeable and prominent recreational welding classes in the US.
-Anvil welding instruction is one of the prominent weldings institutions in the US.
-You can get introductory training sessions from this institution.
+Anvil Welding Instruction is one of the most prominent welding institutions in the US.
+You may get introductory training sessions from this institution.

-General air is another prominent and ancient institution for learning to weld.
+General Air is another prominent and ancient institution for learning to weld.
 It’s situated in the city of Denver, Colorado, US.
-You may also learn from this institution.

 There are many more institutions in the US for learning recreational welding, such as: